 On April 8, 2022, CGX completed a financing agreement for a \$35.0 million loan with Frontera, which was first agreed on March 10, 2022, and subsequently amended; to finance part of its share of costs related to the Corentyne block, the Berbice Deepwater Port and other budgeted costs as agreed to with Frontera.
-The 2022 Convertible Loan was available for drawdown in tranches on a non-revolving basis until the earlier of September 10, 2023 or the date on which CGX has drawn down the maximum amount of the 2022 Convertible Loan.
 The loan was fully drawn in one tranche on April 13, 2022.
 The 2022 Convertible Loan was settled as part of the 2022 JOA Amendment during the fourth quarter of 2022.
-See additional details in section "11.
-Related party transactions".